mysticmind/reversemarkdown-net/README.source.md

 ## Configuration options

+* `DefaultCodeBlockLanguage` - Option to set the default code block language for Github style markdown if class based language markers are not available
 * `GithubFlavored` - Github style markdown for br, pre and table.
 Default is false
 * `ListBulletChar` - Allows to change the bullet character.
 Default value is `-`.
 Some systems expect the bullet character to be `*` rather than `-`, this config allows to change it.
-Available in v3.12.0.
 * `RemoveComments` - Remove comment tags with text.
 Default is false
 * `SmartHrefHandling` - how to handle `<a>` tag href attribute
   * `false` - Outputs `[{name}]({href}{title})` even if name and href is identical.
 This is the default option.